-The Valeant Agreements entitle us to initial up-front payments, which we received in 2015 and 2017, and recorded as Deferred Revenue on our Balance Sheet, as well as certain additional payments, based on R&D progress and paid over several years.
+The Valeant Agreements entitle us to initial up-front payments, which we received in 2015 and 2017, and recorded as Deferred Revenue on our Condensed Consolidated Balance Sheet, as well as certain additional payments, based on R&D progress and paid over several years.
 Under the Valeant Agreements, there are R&D Milestones, or deliverables, for which we receive additional payments.
 We receive payments both when we cross certain thresholds on the path to each Milestone (each, a "Progress Payment"), as well as once we finally achieve each Milestone.
 We are entitled to retain all of these payments once received.
-We defer all Progress Payments and capitalize these payments on our Balance Sheet as Deferred Revenue, and we recognize these payments as Revenue once we achieve the Milestone to which the Progress Payment relates.
+We defer all Progress Payments and capitalize these payments on our Condensed Consolidated Balance Sheet as Deferred Revenue, and we recognize these payments as Revenue once we achieve the Milestone to which the Progress Payment relates.
 The upfront payments are recognized as Revenue ratably as we complete each of the R&D Milestones, the amount recognized being the amount of the upfront payment times the percentage represented by the proportionate share of fair value of each Milestone relative to the total fair value of the all the R&D Milestones.
-Accordingly, the Deferred Revenue account on our Balance Sheet is reduced as Revenue is recognized in our Statement of Operations.
+Accordingly, the Deferred Revenue account on our Condensed Consolidated Balance Sheet is reduced as Revenue is recognized in our Condensed Consolidated Statement of Operations and Comprehensive Loss.

 We receive U.S. Government Grant funds from two sources: the U.S. Department of Defense ("DoD") and the National Science Foundation ("NSF").
 We are paid by the DoD after we perform specified, agreed-upon research, and we record these grant funds as Revenue as we perform the research.
 We are generally paid by the NSF every six months, before we perform specified, agreed-upon research.
-The NSF funds are recorded on the Balance Sheet as Deferred Revenue when invoiced, and recognized as Revenue ratably as the research is performed, typically over a six-month period.
+The NSF funds are recorded on the Condensed Consolidated Balance Sheet as Deferred Revenue when invoiced, and recognized as Revenue ratably as the research is performed, typically over a six-month period.
+The U.S. Government Grants from the DOD and NSF have been fully funded as of September 30, 2017.